FrontenderMagazine/sustainable-web-design/eng.md

 counterbalancing the projected 1.4 billion ton 2020 internet footprint.

 For instance:

+* Teleconferencing has already reduced business travel by [30 percent][41].
+* Home sharing (like AirBnB) is [66 percent more efficient than staying at a hotel][42].
+* Car sharing services are taking cars off the road—as many as [20 regular cars per shared one][43], according to ZipCar.
+* [Meshing.it][44], the directory for the sharing economy, lists a further 8,000 startups, all focused on spreading ownership amongst communities, thus reducing consumption.

 As we continue these shifts toward an increasingly online economy, though, we’ll also soon be welcoming [five billion new users][40] to the internet.
 As